 The sadness nearly gets you to abandon the whole thing.
 To slump off into a bit of depression.
 Part of you blames your sadness on your freewriting.
 It’s the freewriting’s fault.

 You fantasize about abandoning it, wandering off.
-The depression passes.
+Instead of freewriting, you find yourself on a weed blog, reading about how marijuana can help with depression.
+This could be a possible treatment for how you are currently feeling, you tell yourself.
+Anything to avoid your freewriting.
+But the depression passes.
 You write about how you would walk into the kitchen, squeeze your lover and make chitchat.

 You would shake your head and laugh.
 Admit that your decision to freewrite had been a pretty silly idea.

 Entertaining this scenario, you no longer feel depressed, but you begin to think less of yourself.
 Why couldn’t you simply press on?
 In the grand scheme, your experience with freewriting hadn’t been entirely bad, had it?

 Maybe if you had stuck with it. . .

 Still entertaining this fantasy during your freewrite, you admit that freewriting isn’t for everyone.
 Someday, you decide, you will find a better way to write.
 Until that day, you will just have to wait for inspiration to strike.
 If it doesn’t strike, then you’ll resign yourself to believing that you are not really a writer.
 You don’t have what it takes.
 A real writer maybe could do crazy things like writing without stopping.

 Luckily, you didn’t stop, and all this was a fleeting fantasy, a distraction within the space of your freewrite.
 You allowed yourself to narrate what was happening as you were experiencing it.